nixys/nxs-backup/docs/restore/MYSQL.md

 ### Introduction

-You can use standart tools for logical dump restoration.
+You can use standard tools for logical dump restoration.
 More information you can find on the [official documentation page](https://dev.mysql.com/doc/).

-#### Step by step instruction
+#### Step-by-step instruction

 1) Log into mysql server: